 A gift from publisher and philanthropist George T. Delacorte in 1965, the three-tiered musical clock was installed in the newly-constructed arched gateway that sat between the Central Park Zoo quad and what was then, the Monkey House (now the Zoo School).
 Each day from 8am-6pm, the clock plays one of 32 nursery rhyme melodies every half hour while the bronze animal sculptures move around as if accompanying the tune.
 In 1995, the Central Park Conservancy supervised a restoration of the clock and sculptures, financed through an endowment of the Delacorte estate.

-George Delacorte also donated the Delacorte Theater in 1962 and the Alice in Wonderland sculpture in 1959, placing it just north of the Conservatory Pond in what he called “the finest spot in Central Park.”
+In addition to the clock, George Delacorte also donated the Delacorte Theater in 1962 and the Alice in Wonderland sculpture in 1959, placing it just north of the Conservatory Water in what he called, “the finest spot in Central Park.”

 Like the earlier scenes taking place on Brooklyn Bridge, it was clear that this scene took place on the neighboring Manhattan Bridge.
 The only question was which side of the bridge does Dewey talk to the Indian foreman, and which tower does he ascend to speak to Eddie.
 To answer these questions, I relied on the buildings along the skyline to let me know where the camera was looking.

 I thought getting a photo of where Finney edges his way up a suspension span was going to be impossible, but it turns out he wasn’t as high up as it appeared in the film.
-Turned out the span was only a few feet above the roadway.
+Once I figured out exactly where it was shot, I could see that the span was only a few feet above the roadway.

 Her great-uncle Harold, who was also a crew member, drank his share of beers up there, and at some point when he couldn’t hold it in any longer, ended up relieving himself on top of the bridge.
-And apparently, someone on the crew had the foresight to snap a photograph of him in the act for all posterity.
+Luckily, someone on the crew had the foresight to snap a photograph of him in the act, preserving the moment for all posterity.